greenbone/vt-test-environments/README.md

 ![Greenbone Logo](https://www.greenbone.net/wp-content/uploads/gb_new-logo_horizontal_rgb_small.png)

 # vt-test-environments
-This repository holds environments for VT testing. _Do not_ use them in production!
+This repository holds environments for VT testing.
+Do _not_ use them in production!

 Each image comes with a pre-installed SSH server and a demo account (both name and password are "demo").
 This unified behavior of different operating systems and applications enables a VT developer to deploy a clean test environment within seconds.

 For questions regarding this repository, please consult the [Greenbone Community Forum](https://forum.greenbone.net/).

 ## Usage
 Run `docker run --rm -d -p 2222:22 --name target ghcr.io/greenbone/vt-test-environments/mageia_linux:8`.
-The container is then running and SSH is exposed on port 2222 on your local machine and is ready to be scanned:
+The container is then running, SSH is exposed on port 2222 on the local machine and is ready to be scanned:
 ```
 # ssh demo@localhost -p 2222
 Password: